-• Jewellery of any description is not encouraged and is not practical for many reasons.
-One ring and one pair of small, plain stud or sleeper size earrings and a watch are the only items allowed.
-All Jewellery must be removed for PE activities and is brought into school entirely at the student's own risk.

-- Nose studs and all other types of piercing are not allowed. - Students will be required to remove any items of jewellery which contravenes this code; they may be confiscated until parents collect them from school. - Hair should be the students' natural colour, with no extremes in style such as shaved patterns in the hair.
-In addition, there should be no extreme highlighting, e.g. red, pink, blue, etc , or 'dip-dyed' hair. - Make-up should be minimal and discrete foundation, concealer etc. No eyeliner or coloured lipstick.
-A small amount of mascara or lip gloss is allowed, but this must not be abused. - Shoes must conform to school standards no trainers, logos, Dr Marten style boots, excessive buckles, canvas shoes etc. - No leggings or denim are permitted. - Skirts must be regulation length to the knee. - No badges other than school approved badges are to be worn. - Hoodies are not permitted unless by express permission for specific sporting teams, trips or events.
+- Jewellery of any description is not encouraged and is not practical for many reasons.
+One ring and two pairs of small, plain stud or sleeper size earrings and a watch are the only items allowed.
+All Jewellery must be removed for PE activities and is brought into school entirely at the student's own risk. - Nose studs and all other types of piercing are not allowed but a clear retainer can be worn. - Students will be required to remove any items of jewellery which contravenes this code; they may be confiscated until parents collect them from school. - Hair should be the students' natural colour, with no extremes in style such as shaved patterns in the hair.
+In addition, there should be no extreme highlighting, e.g. red, pink, blue, etc, or 'dip-dyed' hair. - Make-up and accessories should be minimal and discrete foundation, concealer, lashes, nails etc. No eyeliner or coloured lipstick.
+A small amount of mascara or lip gloss is allowed, but this must not be abused. - Shoes must conform to school standards no trainers, logos, Dr Marten style boots, excessive buckles, canvas shoes or heels. - No leggings, cropped trousers or denim are permitted - Skirts must be regulation length to the knee. - No badges other than school approved badges are to be worn. - Hoodies are not permitted on site including break and lunch time unless by express permission for specific sporting teams, trips or events.